Funding for SEN (including Personal Budgets)

 Summary

-If school tell you that despite your child needing more support, they do not have the financial resources to provide this, ask them to evidence this and the steps they are taking to remedy the situation for your child.
+If the school tells you that,t despite your child needing more support, they do not have the financial resources to provide this, ask them to provide evidence of this and the steps they are taking to remedy the situation for your child.

 And remember, just because a school is not using the full £6,000 in supporting your child or young person, it doesn’t automatically mean your child or young person doesn’t need more.
 Check with the school as to whether it is a case of not needing it (with evidence to show this) or not being able to fund it, as it could be the latter.